 - Come to class well-prepared, with your notebook or binder, paper, pens and pencils.
-You will not need to bring the Ottenheimer textbook to class, but you will need to bring the course anthology on some days. - Do readings when they are assigned, and come to class prepared to discuss them.
-There will be regular quizzes/questions related to the readings. - For every hour you spend in class, expect to spend about 2 hours at home studying, reading, posting to the discussion board or working on projects.
+You will not need to bring the Ottenheimer textbook to class, but you will need to bring the course reader on most days. - Do readings when they are assigned, and come to class prepared to discuss them.
+There will be weekly assignments related to the readings. - For every hour you spend in class, expect to spend about 2 hours at home studying, reading or working on projects.